Belgrave Square: Individual properties

 25 Belgrave Square has been the Embassy of Norway since 1949.

 28 Belgrave Square was the home of Robert Carew, 3rd Baron Carew, who died there on 29 April 1923.
 It is now the home of the Embassy of the Republic of Serbia.

 29 Belgrave Square is where Sir Winston Churchill received his first cabinet appointment in 1906, from the Prime Minister at that time, Sir Henry Campbell-Bannerman.

 31 Belgrave Square was the home of the Royal Automobile Club Motor Sports Association and the Speedway Control Board.

 32 Belgrave Square was an overseas residence of Heidi Horten.

 33 Belgrave Square was home to the banker Maurice Ruffer, and later to the Spiritualist Association of Great Britain.

 34 Belgrave Square served as the embassy of the German Democratic Republic until German reunification in 1990.
 It currently houses the British-German Association.

 36 Belgrave Square, known as Ingestre House, was leased by Queen Victoria as a home for her mother, the widowed Duchess of Kent.

 37 Belgrave Square, now known as Seaford House, was built in 1842 by Philip Hardwick for the Earl of Sefton.
 In 1902, the house was remodelled for Lord Howard de Walden (who was also Baron Seaford).
 It is now the home of the Royal College of Defence Studies.

 38 Belgrave Square was the home of Bruce Wasserstein.

+41 Belgrave Square was the London Residence of HRH Prince Arthur of Connaught and his wife Princess Alexandra, 2nd Duchess of Fife from c.
+1920 until Prince Arthur's death in 1938.
+The House was later sold to Mrs Edward Baron in 1939, and later purchased as a residence for the Commissioner of the East Africa High Commission in 1952.

 43 Belgrave Square has been the Embassy of Turkey since 1954.
 In the early part of the 20th century, it was the London home of the Earls of Harewood.

-45 Belgrave Square was the home of Caroline Agnes Horsley-Beresford (1818-1894) (Duchess of Montrose), who used the pseudonym "Mr Manton", also of Sefton Lodge, Newmarket, a notable racehorse owner, a "wildly extravagant woman" who "strode across the racing scene".
+45 Belgrave Square was the home of Caroline Beresford, Duchess of Montrose (1818–1894), who used the pseudonym "Mr Manton", also of Sefton Lodge, Newmarket, a notable racehorse owner, a "wildly extravagant woman" who "strode across the racing scene".
 It is now the Malaysian High Commission.
 It featured in the 1954 film The Million Pound Note, as the spot where the actor Gregory Peck lost the note in the wind.

+46 Belgrave Square was The Guide Club a private member's club which was owned by the Girl Guides Association and ran from 1948 to 1976.

 48 Belgrave Square serves as the residence of the Mexican ambassador.

 49 Belgrave Square, also known as Herbert House, was the home of Sidney Herbert, 1st Baron Herbert of Lea, and then Charles Gordon-Lennox, 6th Duke of Richmond.
 It is currently the residence of the Argentine ambassador.